cable8mm/nightdance-a/README.md

 # Nightdance android app

-Nightdance android app is a mobile application for Nightdance.
+The Nightdance Android app is a mobile application for Nightdance.
+It had been in service for a long time, and now the service is down.
+Finally, the source code has been opened.

 ## Getting Started